YareyareYaze/yareyareyaze.github.io/_posts/2024-01-6-Eon_Rangers.md

 <br>This game was made with the theme of “Friendship”.

-<br>This was a game my team developed that achieved 2nd place at the JamesCook University 2016 Retro Inspired Game Jam.
+<br>This was a game my team of 4 developed that achieved 2nd place at the JamesCook University 2016 Retro Inspired Game Jam.

+<br>I was in charge of the level design for this game.

 <br>Gameplay Screenshots